SharePoint/sp-dev-docs/docs/spfx/use-aadhttpclient.md

   - **ResourceId**: The objectId of the resource service principal to which access has been granted.
   - **Scope**: The value of the scope claim that the resource application should expect in the OAuth 2.0 access token.

-- To *revoke a previously granted permission*, use the **Revoke-SPOTenantServicePrincipalPermission -ObjectId <String>** cmdlet.
+- To *revoke a previously granted permission*, use the **Revoke-SPOTenantServicePrincipalPermission -ObjectId &lt;String&gt;** cmdlet.
 In the **ObjectId** parameter, you should specify the objectId of the grant that you want to revoke, which you can obtain by using the **Get-SPOTenantServicePrincipalPermissionGrants** cmdlet.

     > [!NOTE]
     > Revoking a permission doesn't trigger any changes to the app catalog or any of the deployed applications.
 The only consequence of revoking a permission is that any application used in the tenant will not be able to connect to the resources for which the permission has been revoked.